 Bristolians are no slouches when it comes to sport.
 Both Bristol Bears and Bristol City, on alternating weekends, host professional rugby and football matches.

-Ashton Gate is known for creating a passionate, lively atmosphere, and you’ll struggle to hold back from joining in amid the 27,000 capacity crowd.
-Plus, being located not too far from the city center, means getting their via foot or bus won’t be a problem.
+Ashton Gate is known for creating a passionate, lively atmosphere, and you’ll struggle to hold back from joining in amid the 27,000-capacity crowd.
+Plus, being located not too far from the city center, means getting there via foot or bus won’t be a problem.
 Well worth attending a match if you’re keen to sample sport in the U.K.